dshirya/Supervised-ML-tool/README.md

 {"Cu3Au": 1, "Cr3Si": 2, "PuNi3": 3, "Fe3C": 4, "Mg3Cd": 5, "TiAl3": 6}
 ```
 *	**Model Evaluation and Outputs**:
   	* Uses 10-Fold Stratified Cross-Validation to ensure balanced splits across all classes.
    	* Generates a classification report with precision, recall, and F1-score.
     * Predictions for the validation dataset include probability estimates for each class.
 * **Output Files**:
   * SVM_validation_with_probabilities.csv: Stores validation predictions and probability scores.
+  * SVM_report.csv: Classification report with precision, recall, and F1-score.
 ## PLS-DA
 PLS-DA is used for supervised classification by projecting predictor variables (X) and response variables (y) into a lower-dimensional space.
 The number of components (*n_components*) is dynamically selected using cross-validation.
 * **Hyperparameters**: